-We are now offering a Puppy Pals socialisation group, specifically for puppies.
-This is due to our concern that during the Coronavirus outbreak, owners will be unable to take their puppies to meet up with other dogs and puppies which could cause behavioural issues in the future.
+We offer a Puppy Pals socialisation group, specifically for puppies.
 We provide a safe space within which your puppy can make new friends, under the experienced eyes of our trainers we will ensure your puppy is able to learn how to interact with other canines in a polite manner, whilst having fun and of course exercise and mental stimulation.
 This is particularly essential for young puppies, but also older puppies and adults dogs should be able to continue their socialising with others.

-They will be with us for a minimum of 1.5 hours exploring, interacting and learning new skills with humans and their puppy pals.
+They will be with us for 1.5 hours exploring, interacting and learning new skills with humans and their puppy pals.
 Videos will be sent directly to you as well as a report on how they got on and tips for their continued development.

 - Socialisation is creating as many different, positive, safe and fun experiences for a puppy as possible as early as possible in their life.